adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 using Google Test, it's time to learn some new tricks.
-This document will show you more assertions as well as how to construct complex failure messages, propagate fatal failures, reuse and speed up your test fixtures, and use various flags with your tests.
+This document will show you more assertions as well as how to construct complex failure messages, propagate fatal failures, reuse and speed up your out fixtures, and use various flags with your tests.

 # More Assertions #